Definitions for restraint and seclusion

 Incident Support and Operations Centre.

-Immunisation means becoming immune to a disease as a result of receiving a vaccination and is important for the prevention and control of infectious diseases.
+Immunisation means becoming immune to a disease because of receiving a vaccination and is important for the prevention and control of infectious diseases.

 In the context of the Restraint and Seclusion Policy and Guidelines, 'justified' means having a good or legitimate reason.